evennia/evennia/evennia/contrib/slots_handler/readme.md

 ## SlottedObject.slots.attach
 ```
-# I feel like I need to change this syntax to conform with the dict model.
 attach(self, target, slots=None)
 ```
 > Attempt to attach the target in all slots it consumes.
 Optionally, the target's slots may be overridden.